zamanapp/waiting-list/docs/PRD.md

    1. By default Zaman offer quick access for Surah Al Kahf, Surah Al Mulk, Ayatul Kursi, Muawidhatayn, last two ayah’s of Surah Baqarah
    2. Quick access can have a description associated to it
 2. Users can write notes on a Surah or an Ayah
-3. Notes should display in Fuse
+3. Notes should display in Kenz

 ### Expanded State